-Barbers, hairstylists, and cosmetologists work mostly in a barbershop or salon, although some work in a spa, hotel, or resort.
+Barbers, hairstylists, and cosmetologists work mostly in barbershops or salons, although some work in spas, hotels, or resorts.
 Some lease booth space from a salon owner.
-Some manage salons or open their own shop after several years of experience.
+Others manage salons or open their own shop after several years of gaining experience.

 All states require barbers, hairstylists, and cosmetologists to be licensed.
-To qualify for a license, candidates are required to graduate from a state-approved barber or cosmetology program and pass an exam.
+To qualify for a license, candidates typically must graduate from a state-approved barber or cosmetology program and pass an exam.

 Licenses, Certifications, and Registrations

 Barbers, hairstylists, and cosmetologists must obtain a license in order to work.
-Qualifications for a license vary by state, but generally, a person must meet state-specified minimum age requirements, have a high school diploma or equivalent, and have graduated from a state-licensed barber or cosmetology school.
+Qualifications for a license vary by state.
+Generally, a person must meet state-specified minimum age requirements, have a high school diploma or equivalent, and have graduated from a state-licensed barber or cosmetology school.

-After graduating from a state-approved training program, students take a state licensing exam that includes a written test and, in some cases, a practical test of styling skills or an oral exam.
+After completing a state-approved training program, graduates take a state licensing exam that includes a written test and, in some cases, a practical test of styling skills or an oral exam.

-In many states, cosmetology training may be credited toward a barbering license and vice versa, and a few states combine the two licenses.
+In many states, cosmetology training may be credited toward a barbering license or vice versa, and a few states combine the two licenses.
 A fee usually is required to apply for a license, and continuing education units (CEUs) may be required with periodic license renewals.

-Some states have reciprocity agreements that allow licensed barbers and cosmetologists to get a license in another state without needing additional formal training or state board testing, but such agreements are not common.
-Consequently, people who want to work in a particular state should review the laws of that state before entering a training program.
+State reciprocity agreements may allow licensed barbers and cosmetologists to get a license in another state without needing additional formal training or state board testing.
+Contact your state licensing agency for details.

 Barbers, hairdressers, and cosmetologists typically have an interest in the Creating, Helping and Persuading interest areas, according to the Holland Code framework.
 The Creating interest area indicates a focus on being original and imaginative, and working with artistic media.
 The Helping interest area indicates a focus on assisting, serving, counseling, or teaching other people.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.